Red Light Therapy for ADHD – Natural Support for Focus and Calm

 What does red light therapy do for ADHD?

-Red light therapy treats ADHD by improving brain activity.
-Red light therapy does this by reducing neuroinflammation and oxidative stress, enhancing blood flow towards brain cells, and stimulating cellular recovery.
+Red light therapy may help with ADHD by improving brain activity.
+It does this by reducing neuroinflammation, enhancing blood flow, and stimulating cellular recovery.

 What light is best for ADHD?